bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

 ### Exercise 1

-Take the below HTML and convert it to JSX:
+Take the below HTML and convert it to JSX in `app.tsx`:

 @sourceref ./template.html